-Most universities were founded with a civic purpose.
-They have a fundamental obligation to apply their skills, resources, and energy to address the most challenging issues in society.
-Research universities have a special role to play.
-Through scholarship that combines rigorous academic standards with community collaboration, broadly defined, research universities can deepen our understanding of issues and develop practical solutions that will make a difference.
-Through teaching that combines deep understanding of issues with engagement in community and global problem solving, they can give students the knowledge, analytical skills, and civic disposition required to address our greatest challenges.
+TRUCEN believes strongly that research universities have a special role to play in helping solve some of the world’s pressing problems.
+Through scholarly activities that combine rigorous academic standards with community collaboration, research universities can deepen our understanding of issues and aid in the development of practical solutions that will make a difference.
+Through teaching that combines deep understanding of issues with reciprocal engagement in communities, they can help students develop the knowledge, analytical skills, collaborative competencies, and civic dispositions necessary to address our greatest challenges.